Guide to the modern experience in SharePoint

-The Modern experience in SharePoint is designed to be compelling, flexible and more performant.
+The modern experience in Microsoft SharePoint is designed to be compelling, flexible, and more performant.
 The modern experience makes it easier for anyone to create beautiful, dynamic sites and pages that are mobile-ready.
 But what are the differences between the classic and modern experiences, and how do you go about creating a modern experience for your organization?
-This guide is a starting point to help you learn about the modern experience and how you can begin to take advantage of it.
+This guide is a starting point for people familiar with the classic experiences in SharePoint to help you learn about the modern experience and how you can begin to take advantage of it.

 Information architecture and hub sites

-Classic SharePoint architecture is typically built using a hierarchical system of site collections and sub-sites, with inherited navigation, permissions, and site designs.
+Classic SharePoint architecture is typically built using a hierarchical system of site collections and subsites, with inherited navigation, permissions, and site designs.
 Once built, this structure can be inflexible and difficult to maintain.
-In the modern SharePoint experience, every site is a site collection and all can be associated to a hub site which is a flat structure of sites that share navigation, branding, and other elements.
+In the modern SharePoint experience, every site is a site collection and can be associated to a hub, which is a flat collection of sites that share navigation, branding, and other elements.
 This type of structure is far more flexible and adaptive to the changing needs of your organization.
 Learn about how to plan for Hub sites.

 No matter which framework you are using, you can use the guidance in Plan navigation in the modern experience to help make good decisions for navigation.

-In the classic SharePoint experience, there are a set of default themes and site designs that can require a considerable amount of customization to get them to match your organization’s brand.
+In the classic SharePoint experience, there is a set of default themes and site designs that can require a considerable amount of customization to get them to match your organization’s brand.
 Also, they aren’t very responsive, making the experience on different devices inconsistent.
 Most site branding requires the use of custom master pages or alternate CSS configurations.
-SharePoint Online includes an updated set of default site themes and site designs (or templates) that are responsive and look great on any device.
+SharePoint includes an updated set of default site themes and site designs (or templates) that are responsive and look great on any device.
 With site themes, you can customize your site’s logo and colors to match your brand.
+You can also align the mobile SharePoint app for your users to match your company branding.
 Site designs provide specific layouts and other functionality for your site.
-Additional branding can be achieved using custom themes or site designs without worrying about something breaking when SharePoint Online is updated.
-Read Branding SharePoint sites in the modern experience to learn more about modern branding options.
+Additional branding can be achieved using custom themes or site designs without worrying about something breaking when SharePoint is updated.
+To learn more about modern branding options, see Branding SharePoint sites in the modern experience.

 If you’ve implemented publishing sites or publishing-enabled sites in your organization, you know how important it is to create attractive and performant pages to distribute communication to a large number of people.
-In the modern experience, Communication sites make it easy to create beautiful, dynamic, and performant sites and pages that are mobile-ready.
+In the modern experience, communication sites make it easy to create beautiful, dynamic, and performant sites and pages that are mobile-ready.
 There are differences from classic publishing, though, and things you’ll want to think about planning your move to the modern experience.
-Learn more in Moving from Publishing sites to Communication sites.
+For more info, see Moving from Publishing sites to Communication sites.

 Sharing and permissions

-SharePoint Online continues to provide both SharePoint groups as well as security groups maintained by Azure Active Directory.
-Office 365 also provides a third grouping option for SharePoint, Office 365 Groups.
-Office 365 Groups are similar to security groups, although Office 365 Groups include many additional benefits.
-Office 365 groups are provided a group email address as well as additional tools such as a group calendar, notebook, Planner, and a SharePoint Team site.
-Users assigned to an Office 365 Group may also be classified as either a group owner or a group reader, in comparison to security groups where all group members have equal access under the group.
-Learn about the differences, benefits, and best practices for permissions and sharing in the modern experience in Sharing and permissions in the SharePoint modern experience.
+SharePoint continues to provide both SharePoint groups and security groups maintained by Azure Active Directory.
+Microsoft 365 also provides a third grouping option for SharePoint, Microsoft 365 groups.
+Microsoft 365 groups are similar to security groups, although Microsoft 365 groups include many additional benefits.
+Microsoft 365 groups are provided a group email address and additional tools such as a group calendar, notebook, Planner, and a SharePoint Team site.
+Users assigned to a Microsoft 365 group may also be classified as either a group owner or a group member, in comparison to security groups where all group members have equal access under the group.
+To learn about the differences, benefits, and best practices for permissions and sharing in the modern experience, see Sharing and permissions in the SharePoint modern experience.